Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 While I can totally understand the desire to use this design because it extracts and isolates the logic and makes it _feel_ like everything is better, I'd advise everyone to take a deeper look at their own paradigm and see if there are better tools to solve their problems.

-Why did people even have to stray away from the good old object-oriented _model_?
-Perhaps, there are better approaches in Eventide's [useful object](http://docs.eventide-project.org/user-guide/useful-objects.html#overview), Yegor Bugaenko's [Elegant Objects](https://www.yegor256.com/elegant-objects.html) or Ivan Nemytchenko's [Rails Hurts → Painless Rails](https://railshurts.com/).
-I'm no expert in any of those things, so let's speak about useful _service_ objects.
+Why did people even have to stray away from the good old object-oriented model and common Rails ways?
+Perhaps, you're better off using approaches described in Eventide's [useful object](http://docs.eventide-project.org/user-guide/useful-objects.html#overview) manifesto, Yegor Bugaenko's [Elegant Objects](https://www.yegor256.com/elegant-objects.html) or Ivan Nemytchenko's [Rails Hurts → Painless Rails](https://railshurts.com/).
+I'm no expert in any of those things, so let's speak about useful _service_ objects instead.

-# The helpful kinds: the command and the event
+# Practicing with command and the event

 Both the command and the event service objects have a similar design and their only difference is their name.
 I haven't really explained much how those objects work, so let's rectify it.